What Is Ascites?

-Ascites is usually accompanied by a feeling of fullness, a ballooning belly, and rapid weight gain.
+Ascites is usually accompanied by a feeling of fullness, a ballooning belly, and fast weight gain.
 Other symptoms often include:

 - Shortness of breath